Gainsboroow/Sudoku-Solver/README.md

 # Sudoku-Solver
-A Sudoku Solver that solve Sudoku grid
+A Sudoku Solver that solves Sudoku grids